lexinamer/MEJO487/Class21&22-APIs/README.md

 You can't securely store your API keys in a client side app so you would typically store your API keys in an environment file of some sort, make the API calls server-side and then serve information to the client from there.

 We don't have enough time to learn this, so for now we will just hide them from Github using `.gitignore` and a `config.js` file.

+**Let's practice this**

 ## Homework
 Over the next week, you should begin coding your final project.
 Focus on getting the Data/chart page completed.
 Make sure to be committing to Github to save your work.